julienadatrain/Adatrain-website/README.md

 The fixed fee is set to 340, the minimum.

 Currently, to increase the number of delegators and delegated stake, and to showcase the performance of our setup, we have set the variable fee at 0%.
 This will change in the futur epochs to ensure our pool's operations can be sustained in the long run.
-Our fee structure will become a variable 2% fee on rewards.

 ### Why delegate to us?

- 1. **Fees to maintain the network**: With our fee set at 2% (currently 0% to attract delegators), we will be able to secure and maintain all our nodes and associated relays.
+ 1. **0% Fees**: Currently set at 0%, our aim is always to provide you with the best returns.
+We will introduce a fee later, but for now, enjoy one of the highest ROI on the network!
  2. **Dedicated server**: we run our pools on reliable, virtual private servers located in Amsterdam, Singapore and New York.
  3. **24/7 Monitored**: We continuously check our pool's performance via monitoring tools and alerts.
- 4. **Up to date**: We make sure to always run the latest versions of the program, and keep our stake pools well maintained.
+ 4. **Up to date**: We make sure to always run the latest versions, and keep our stake pools well maintained and secured.
  5. **2M Self pledge**: We self pledged 2M Ada to our pools which gives us the incentive to achieve the best performance possible, as well as secure our setup.

 ### Latest News